 This issue can be fixed either from Windows or from GNU/Linux OS.
 I prefer to adjust the behavior of Windows to use UTC.
 It is much more convenient to use when traveling between different time zones.
 Please note that this method might not work or cause instability with older versions of Windows OS.
 I have tried this fix on Windows 10, and it works without any issues.

 a.
 This method of opening the Administrator Command Prompt does not work on Windows 7.

 reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\TimeZoneInformation" /v RealTimeIsUniversal /d 1 /t REG_DWORD /f

 Windows Time Service, which keeps the clock in Windows OS accurate, will still write the local time to the Real-time clock (RTC) regardless of the registry settings on shutdown.
 So I prefer to disable the Windows Time Service.

 sc config w32time start= disabled

-Now you may need to change the time in your BIOS to UTC time.
-Although that depends on whether your Windows OS was showing correct time before applying the above modifications.
-If yes, then changing BIOS time to UTC will make sure that both Windows and GNU/Linux convert hardware clock to localtime.
+Now you may need to change the time in your BIOS to UTC time, although that depends on whether your Windows OS was showing the correct time before applying the above modifications.
+If yes, then changing BIOS time to UTC will make sure that both Windows and GNU/Linux convert hardware clock to local time.